 Grouping Locations

-Customers who manage a few locations may want to group them to play specific music or messages for a particular group of locations.
+Customers who manage multiple locations may want to group them to play specific music or messages for a particular set of locations.
 You can group locations for any reason.

-The benefit of groups is that after they are set up, you can return later to use the drop-down to switch to a different program or campaign.
+The benefit of groups is that once set up, you can return later and use the drop-down to switch to a different program or campaign, and the change applies to all locations in the group automatically.

-1. Simply click Groups on the left menu and add locations to your group.
-Select Music a Music Program, optional Message Campaign and save it.
+• Click Groups in the left menu, add locations to your group, select a Music Program and optional Message Campaign, and save.

-3. Later, changing the Music Program or Message Campaign will automatically impact all locations in the group.
+• Later, changing the Music Program or Message Campaign will automatically apply to all locations in the group.

 Groups